catsoften/The-Powder-Toy/Wiki/elements/electronics/TIME.md

 **Description:**  *Time Dilation Field Generator.
 HEAT = Faster, COOL = Slower*

 Like PUMP, but it generates a time dilation field in a radius of 15 cells around it when powered.
 Note that max and min slowdowns are NOT symmetrical, at most you can slow down the sim to -8x speed, but speed it up to 4x speed.
 When on TIME will make portal like graphics depending on whether its slowing down or speeding up time.
+Time dilation fields do not affect GOL.

 TIME is not affected by time dilation fields.